bhctest123/soberlivingappcom-new/src/content/blog/how-to-turn-alumni-recovery-success-into-new-residents-for-your-sober-living-home.md

 tags: ["Recovery", "Sober Living"]
 featured: false
 image: "/images/blog/placeholder.jpg"
-imageAlt: "Sober Living App - How to Turn Alumni Recovery Success Into New Residents for Your Sober Living Home"
+imageAlt: 'How to Turn Alumni Recovery Success Into New Residents for Your Sober Living Home'
 ---

 Ben Weiss